tapioaali/GoogleMapsVaadin7/README.md

 - Limiting of the center bounds
 - Limiting of the visible area bounds
 - Enabling/disabling map dragging, keyboard shortcuts and scroll wheel zoom
-- Setting language of the map
+- Setting the language of the map
 - Enabling/disabling the new visual style of Google Maps

 ## Supported events ##